appirio-tech/cs-website/README.md

 The application is configured to run on http://127.0.0.1:3000 if you want to use OAuth.
 It uses the CloudSpokes *sandbox* org and not a developer org.

+It uses a small sqlite3 database to store some values.
+It is primarily need to store the access_token for the public user.
+This will probably be changes to a different persistence mechanism; this is temp for development.

 Beware!
 Both the sandbox org and this site are constantly changing so check out the latest before working on any challenges with it.

 Check config/initializers/development_settings.rg for required variables and credentials.